A Negative Correlation Strategy for Bracketing in Difference-in-Differences: Review: Causal Effects Based on DID

 We consider applications where data are observed for the treated and control units before and after the treated units adopt the treatment, while the control units are never treated.
 Suppose the treated units adopt the treatment between two time periods, which we denote as $t=1$ and $t=2$, and remain treated afterwards.
 We will refer to time period $t= 1$ as the pre-treatment period and time periods $t=2, \dots, T$ as the post-treatment periods.
 We write $D_{i}=1$ if individual $i$ belongs to the treated units, $D_{i}=0$ if individual $i$ belongs to the control units.
-One common data configuration is where the units are states, and the treatment is a change in state policy for one or more states.
-We do not consider the staggered adoption case, where the treatment is adopted by multiple states over time.
-We leave that case for future work.
+One common data configuration is where the units are states, and the treatment is a change in state policy for one or more states. {In the case of staggered adoption where the treatment is adopted by multiple states over time, we can group treated states according to their treatment adoption time and consider each group separately; see Section S1.2 of the Supplement for details.}